 As there was no industry standard for evaluating rough coloured gemstones, Gemfields established its own grading system to assess each gem according to its individual characteristics (size, colour, shape and clarity).
 This approach has been instrumental in providing buyers with confidence in the consistent quality of the material on offer.
 Gemfields used this grading system to develop two auction classes, one offering higher quality gemstones and the other for the larger volume of lower quality gems.

-Montepuez’s thirteen auctions held since June 2014, have generated US$584 million in total revenues.
+Montepuez’s seventeen auctions held since June 2014, have generated US$898.1 million in total revenues.

-The mining operations at MRM comprise several shallow, open-cast pits split between three main operating areas: the Mugloto Block, the Maninge Nice Block and the Glass Block.
-Mining is carried out as a conventional open-pit operation utilising excavators, loaders and articulated dump trucks.
-Loaded trucks haul ore to stockpiles adjacent to the processing plant, while waste is backfilled into mined-out areas, thereby returning the area to its natural aesthetic.
+The mining operations at MRM comprise several shallow, opencast pits split between three main operating areas: the Mugloto Block, the Maninge Nice Block and the Glass Block.
+Mining is carried out as a mechanised open-pit operation, utilising excavators, loaders, articulated dump trucks and associated ancillary equipment.
+Loaded trucks haul ore to stockpiles adjacent to the processing plant while waste is backfilled into mined-out areas, thereby returning the area to its natural aesthetic.